fedele7008/Friendly-Umm/README.md

 Run `cmake -B build` from project root directory to generate build directory

 * If you also want to create documentation, run `cmake -B build -D BUILD_DOC=ON`
-* If you also want to create documentation with UML diagram, run `cmake -B build -D BUILD_DOC=ON -D UML=ON`s
+* If you also want to create documentation with UML diagram, run `cmake -B build -D BUILD_DOC=ON -D UML=ON`

 Then run `cmake --build build` to compile the project